Linear Chern-Hopf-Thurston conjecture: Introduction

 \section{Introduction}

 In the 1930s, Hopf conjectured that a closed $2n$-dimensional compact Riemannian manifold $X$ with non-positive sectional curvature satisfies $(-1)^n\chi(X)\geq 0$ (see \cite[Problem 10]{Yau}).
-Singer proposed to study Hopf's conjecture using $L^2$-cohomology groups of the universal cover of $X$, which naturally lead to the following more general conjecture. \begin{conj}[Singer-Hopf] Let $X$ be a closed $2n$-dimensional manifold.
-If $X$ is aspherical, i.e., the universal cover of $X$ is contractible, then
+This conjecture follows from the Gauss-Bonnet theorem when $n=2$ (see \cite{C}), but it remains widely open in higher dimensions.
+By the Cartan-Hadamard theorem, a compact Riemannian manifold $X$ with non-positive sectional curvature is aspherical, i.e., the universal cover of $X$ is contractible.
+Thurston, therefore, proposed the following generalization of Hopf's conjecture (see \cite[Problem 4.10]{Kirby} and \cite{Davis}). \begin{conj}[Chern-Hopf-Thurston] Let $X$ be a closed $2n$-dimensional manifold.
+If $X$ is aspherical, then

-\end{conj} The above conjecture was also considered by Thurston for 4-manifolds (\cite[Problem 4.10]{Kirby}).
-When $n=1$, \Cref{conj:Singer-Hopf} follows from the easy fact that a Riemann surface is aspherical if and only if its genus is at least 1.
-If we know that $X$ admits a Riemannian metric with non-positive sectional curvature, then the conjecture follows from the Gauss-Bonnet theorem when $n=2$ (see \cite{C}).
-Beyond this case, the conjecture is widely open.
+\end{conj} In this general form, the conjecture is not even known in dimension 4.
+Charney and Davis also considered the Chern-Hopf-Thurston conjecture for piecewise Euclidean manifolds, which lead to the Charney-Davis conjecture about flag complexes (see \cite{CD}).
+Singer proposed to study the Chern-Hopf-Thurston conjecture using $L^2$-cohomology groups of the universal cover of $X$, leading to a stronger conjecture also involving odd-dimensional manifolds: if $X$ is a closed aspherical manifold of dimension $d$, then $b^{(2)}_k(\widetilde{X})=0$ for $k\neq d/2$, where $\widetilde{X}$ is the universal cover of $X$ (see \cite[Chapter 11]{Luck} for an overview).

-If we assume $X$ is a complex projective manifold, then some progresses have been made in \cite{Gr, JZ, CX, DCL, LMW2, AW,LP24}, to quote only a few.
-In \cite{LMW2}, it was noticed that for projective manifolds, a natural generalization of being aspherical is having large fundamental group.
-Here we recall that a projective manifold $X$ is said to \emph{have large fundamental group} if for any irreducible subvariety $Z\subset X$, the image of the composition $\pi_1(Z_{\norm})\to \pi_1(Z)\to \pi_1(X)$ is infinite, where $Z_{\norm}$ denotes the normalization of $Z$.
-Moreover, the assertion that $(-1)^n\chi(X)\geq 0$ was strengthened to
+Assuming $X$ is a complex projective manifold, several advances have been made (see \cite{Gr, JZ, CX, DCL, LMW2, AW,LP24}, among others).
+In \cite{LMW2}, it was observed that for projective manifolds, a natural generalization of asphericity is the property of having large fundamental group.
+Recall that a projective manifold $X$ is said to \emph{have large fundamental group} if for any irreducible subvariety $Z\subset X$, the image of the composition $\pi_1(Z_{\norm})\to \pi_1(Z)\to \pi_1(X)$ is infinite, where $Z_{\norm}$ denotes the normalization of $Z$.
+Furthermore, the assertion that $(-1)^n\chi(X)\geq 0$ was strengthened to